jbakse/site_builder/docs/comp_form/notes2.md

 ## markdown_builder.js
 - trimlines is eating whitespace in code parts... we don't want to trim whitespace in there, but generally do want to trim it elsewhere? hmm
+- is it console logging a big message that pollutes the console?

 ## JSLab
 - needs a full-screen mode
 - needs a hidden code mode (just run the sketch)